 Director of Grants & Special Events

-Cathy first became involved with the CKNW Orphans’ Fund as a reporter with the radio station, following her graduation from BCIT.
+Cathy first became involved with the CKNW Kids’ Fund as a reporter with the radio station, following her graduation from BCIT.
 She left the radio business to become a music teacher and raise her family, but continued to volunteer and fundraise every year for the charity.
-In 2006, Cathy returned to CKNW full-time to join the Orphans’ Fund team and is currently Director of Grants and Special Events.
-She oversees the allocation of our funding to special needs families and organizations, and coordinates the annual Orphans’ Fund Picnic at Playland for 3,000 special needs children.
+In 2006, Cathy returned to CKNW full-time to join the Kids’ Fund team and is currently Director of Grants and Special Events.
+She oversees the allocation of our funding to special needs families and organizations, and coordinates the annual Kids’ Fund Picnic at Playland for 3,000 special needs children.

 Finance & Administrative Coordinator